 - First, determine the number of common equity shares at the start of the reporting period and the effective duration, usually 12 months or one year.

 - Determine the change in the number of outstanding shares during the year and the nature of each change.
-For instance, the issue of new shares is added while the buyback of shares is deducted from the total.
-Again, calculate the effective duration by deducting the number of months over during the year from 12 and dividing by 12.
+For instance, new shares are added while the buyback of shares is deducted from the total.
+Again, calculate the effective duration by deducting the number of months during the year from 12 and dividing by 12.

 Effective duration = (12 – No. of months already over) / 12

-- Finally, it can be calculated by adding the product of several shares at each instance and the respective effective duration.
+- One can calculate it by adding the product of several shares at each instance and their respective effective duration.

 Let us take the example of a company with 200,000 shares at the beginning of the year on January 01, 2018.
 During the year, issued another 100,000 shares to raise additional funds for an upcoming expansion project.
 The shares were issued on July 01, 2018.
 Determine the weighted average shares outstanding of the company at the end of the year 2018.

 Given, Shares outstanding at the start of 2018 = 200,000; Effective duration = 12/12 = 1.00

 Shares issued on July 01, 2018 = 100,000; Effective duration = (12 – 6)/12 = 0.50

 Calculation of Weighted Average Shares Outstanding of the company for the year 2018 is as below: